hashicorp/consul/website/source/docs/guides/servers.html.md

 Removing servers must be done carefully to avoid causing an availability outage.
 For a cluster of N servers, at least (N/2)+1 must be available for the cluster to function.
 See this [deployment table](/docs/internals/consensus.html#toc_4).
-If you have 3 servers, and 1 of them is currently failed, removing any servers will cause the cluster to become unavailable.
+If you have 3 servers and 1 of them is currently failing, removing any other servers will cause the cluster to become unavailable.

 To avoid this, it may be necessary to first add new servers to the cluster,